 Kaisa Nissi 2017.
 Uskonnot, kulttuurit ja perhe.
 Etnologinen tutkimus monikulttuuristen liittojen kerronnoista Suomessa.
 [Religions, cultures and family.
 An ethnological study on the discourses on multicultural marriages in Finland.]
 Siirtolaisuusinstituutin julkaisuja 12.
 Turku: Finnish Migration Institute.
 366 pp. ISBN 978-952-7167-29-8 (print) ISBN 978-952-7167-30-4 (electronic) ISSN 2343-3507 (print) ISSN 2343-3515 (electronic).

 Reports provide a good opportunity to present current research, new perspectives and research networks in ethnology and closely related disciplines.
 We accept reports from conferences, congresses and symposiums.
 If you would like to offer a report, please contact Editorial Secretary (EF@ethnosry.org).
-Deadline for submission is 31st of August.
+Deadlines for submission are 28th of February (Spring edition) and 31st of August (Autumn edition).

 Begin the report by introducing the theme and scope of the event.
 You may also give information about the organizing network.
 However, do not try to cover the entire program.
 Instead, focus on keynote lectures, sessions and workshops of particular interest to you.
 You can highlight memorable papers and researchers, but also draw links between different sessions by comparing research topics, source materials, concepts, methods, theories etc. You can also describe overall experience about the venue, supplementary events and general atmosphere as long as main emphasis is on the actual academic activities of the event.
 Complete the report with a summary: How did the event contribute to its subject and ethnological research?
 You can also mention and reflect on proceedings of the event.